A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 • Supporting restorative states that allow insight and integration

-Clients interested in this dimension may explore: Mindfulness, spiritual cultivation, and nature connection
+Clients interested in this dimension may explore: Herbs for Spirituality

 Initial consultations are comprehensive and relational.